Key takeaways

 4. Sell the home and pay off the mortgage

 When you close on the sale, you’ll use the proceeds to pay off your mortgage lender and any outstanding fees or closing costs.
 A representative of the lender will be at the closing to collect the money due to them.
-Whatever is left over after that is your profit — that’s the money you get to keep, aka the net proceeds.
-For example, if you sell for $300,000 and owe $150,000 to pay off the mortgage, plus $20,000 in closing costs, your profit is $130,000.
+Whatever is left after that is your profit — that’s the money you get to keep, aka the net proceeds.
+For example, if you sell for $300,000 and owe $150,000 to pay off the mortgage, plus $20,000 in closing costs, your profit will be $130,000.

 FAQs